 When you first split up from a long-term partner, it can be difficult to see the positives.
 However, as you begin to sort out the practicalities, you will find yourself able to move on with your life.
-You will start to fall into a new routine with work, with your children and with your spare time but what if you don’t just want to drift?
+Hopefully you will start to fall into a new routine with work, with your children and with your spare time.
+But what if you don’t just want to drift?
+How do you go about designing your new life?

 Where to start